-Wildlife watching is how I get high on traveling
+Wildlife watching is how I get high while traveling

 Here’s what I found wildlife watching: